 What's Jac Holzman doing now?

-He is still consulting for Warner Music Group and, at time of writing, celebrating the 70th anniversary of the label.
+He is now over 90 years of age and still consulting for Warner Music Group and, at time of writing, was recently involved in a Carly Simon retrospective album.

 What are the Lawless, LOC and BBCGLI mentioned in the text?